Massachusetts Legal Funding

 Are there specific rules on how I get to spend my cash advance?

-At Delta Settlement Funding, we do not force you to spend your money in any specific way.
+At Rapid Lawsuit Funding, we do not force you to spend your money in any specific way.
 Our cash advance is for you is to support your family as you wait for your final settlement, so you can use it as you see fit.
 Many plaintiffs use it to pay off their existing utility bills while others pay their medical costs for their personal injuries.
 You can use your money for anything you want, trial-related or not.

 Can I get a lawsuit loan behind my lawyer’s back?